-- Slice the onion and caramelise on a fry pan.
+- Slice the onion.
+Add 1/2 tbsp of olive oil and caramelise on a fry pan.

 - Remove the green leaves from the cauliflower.
 Cut off the big stem.
 Using a smaller knife, cut the cauliflower at the smaller stems to get the florets.
 If the florets are too big, cut them further at the stem.

 - In a medium sized mixing bowl, mix the florets with 3 tbsp olive oil and season with salt and pepper.
 Place the cauliflower on a sheet pan lined with baking paper in the oven at 180°C or 350°F for 10 mins.
 Remove and turn the cauliflower to get an even distribution and bake for another 10 minutes.

 - Using a mortar and pestle, pound the cumin seeds and break it up as much as possible.